Alberto Uría

-Alberto Uría (11 July 1924 – 4 December 1988), was a racing driver from Uruguay.
+Alberto Uría (11 July 1924 – 4 December 1988) was a racing driver from Uruguay.
 He participated in two Formula One World Championship Grands Prix, debuting on 16 January 1955.
 He entered two Argentine Grand Prix races as a privateer running a Maserati.
-He scored no championship points, his best finish being a shared sixth place with Oscar Gonzalez in 1956.
+He scored no championship points, his best finish being a shared sixth place with Óscar González in 1956.